 The Long Island Group of campsites on Lake George are perfect for boaters who love camping, and the views are spectacular.
 Learn more about the large island and see photos!

 About Long Island

 Located near Lake George Village at the southern basin of the Lake, the 100-acre Long Island on Lake George has over 80 campsites available for public use.
 It is the island with the most campsites, which makes it the easiest one to book a reservation on.
 The private islands book earlier in the year, and larger groups of people can occupy many sites.
-To make a reservation, please go to Reserve America for details.
+To make a reservation, please go to Reserve America.

 When camping with children under age three, Long Island is perfect because it is close to the nearest hospital - should something serious happen to one of the children.
 When traveling in a large group, it is the shortest boating trip from the southern basin of the lake.
 If you have to make multiple trips, this means you can start your fun earlier!